 During her travels, she became familiar with the pressing need for caring for orphans and children’s education in Himalayas.
 Since relief efforts often overlook smaller but vital aspects of an endangered culture, she has pursued humanitarian projects for the children and elders who live in the borderlands and children of the ngakpa families in Tibet.
 Through this work she promotes a practice of Buddhism that is also committed to service, to give back by sustaining Tibetan traditions, ensuring that they flourish in their homeland.
 For more than a decade a yearly project of Pema Khandro’s community has been to fundraise to support the food, lodging, and education for children and elders in the Himalayas.

 Pema Khandro received a recognition and enthronement by the head of the 900 year old Druk Tashi Dhargey Chokor Dechenling Monastery in Tibet, His Eminence Gyaldak Rinpoche.
-She was recognized as the present reincarnation (tulku) of a nineteenth-century yogini.
-She was given the title Pema Khandro Rinpoche when she received the lineage of this nineteenth century yogini who practiced in the Nyingma and Kagyu lineages in Eastern Tibet.
+She was recognized as the present reincarnation (tulku) of an early twentieth-century yogini.
+She was given the title Pema Khandro Rinpoche when she received the lineage of this yogini who practiced in the Nyingma and Kagyu lineages in Eastern Tibet.
 She continues the legacy of those teachings focusing on Dzogchen, Chod and the Six Yogas.
 Gyaldak Rinpoche encouraged her to spread the esoteric teachings of Buddhism in North America and throughout the world.

 Pema Khandro was given her name.
 This is a traditional practice in Tibetan Buddhism – names are conferred during refuge vows, initiations, ordination, and enthronements.
 She was given the name Pema Yingchuk Tsal by Gangteng Tulku Rinpoche.
 However, she received the title of Pema Khandro Rinpoche during her enthronement which was conferred by Gyaldak Rinpoche.
 In accordance with the tradition, in order to honor the interdependence with the history of the lineage, this is the name she uses when teaching.
 Read more about her recognition and enthronement here.